 Elmley Nature Reserve is a 3,300-acre off-grid escape under an hour from London, with stylish shepherd’s huts and luxury log cabins looking out on a vast, wildlife-packed landscape.
 The ultra-cosy interiors feature cast-iron radiators, wood-burning stoves and ash-branch beds topped with Romney Marsh wool throws – but don’t forget to venture outdoors.
-And, the homey Kingshill Farmhouse has individually styled rooms and charmingly rustic communal spaces – plus it can be booked out exclusively for family or group trips.
+And, the homey Kingshill Farmhouse has individually styled rooms and charmingly rustic communal spaces.
 Trails lead from your door out across the wetlands, where barn owls glide over the reeds at dusk and flocks of birds swarm in the gigantic skies.
 It’s time to ditch digital and re-wild.

 Get this when you book through us:

 Staying in a hut or Farmhouse Room?
-You’ll get locally made cookies; if you've hired out the whole Farmhouse or a cottage you'll get a bottle of English sparkling wine
+You’ll get locally made cookies; if you've hired out a cottage you'll get a bottle of English sparkling wine

 11am, check-in 3pm, but both are flexible, subject to availability.